TomWaks/dust-sensor-project/README.md

   * loading requiered data to do network connection and data for configuration
   * saving measurement results on a microSD card
 - doing network connection:
+  * determining location based on information about cell towers and WIFI nodes that the module WIFI can detect
   * loading configuration data from MySQL Database
   * saving measurement results to MySQL Database,
-  * sending periodic inforamtion about the status of device
+  * sending periodic information about the status of device

 ## Microcontroller Nucleo STM32F4
 ## Mobile Application
 ## Server